ExclusiveDisjunction/NodesGraph/README.md

 4. Add Node Mode: Adds nodes to the viewport.
 By pressing down on the viewport, a node will be created in the spot you placed.
 To Access this mode, press A.
 5. Link Mode: This mode is for adding a Connection/Link to two different nodes.
 To begin, press L to activate this mode.
 Then, select your first node.
 Then select your second node.
 If a connection already exists between the two nodes, an error will pop up.
 If not, the connection will be created.
 NOTE: A node cannot be linked to itself.
 6. Accepting Number Mode: Used for selecting a node.
 Refer to the Selecting Nodes & Connections section for more information.
 To toggle this mode, press N.
+7. Radius Changing Mode: Press 'R' to enter this mode, which allows you to adjust the smoothness of the connection lines.
+By pressing 0-9, or using number selection (See Selecting Nodes & Connections for more instructions), it will change the radius of the viewport in realtime.

 # Basic User Interface
 1. To drag around in the viewport, press and hold the left mouse button.
 The green square in the middle of the screen is the origin.